Arabic Calligraphy Jewelry in Toronto: A Craftsman's Guide

 Allah pendants

 One of the most requested pieces in our Toronto studio.
 Classical renderings use Thuluth or Diwani script to emphasize the word's sacred weight.
 We craft Allah pendants in 10K, 14K, or 18K gold, plain or with pavé diamond outlines.
-Starting around $2,200 in 14K gold.
+Complexity and metal choice determine the final price — reach out for a consultation.

 Ayat al-Kursi pendants

 The Throne Verse — one of the most beloved verses of the Quran, often worn for protection.
 These pendants require careful proofreading of every character; we reference authoritative sources for the script before any CAD work begins.
 Oval or rectangular silhouettes are most popular.
-Starting around $3,500 in 14K gold given the letter density.
+Because of the letter density and detailed setting work involved, these pieces are among our more complex commissions.

 Name pendants

 Custom Arabic name pendants are our single most popular category.
 You pick the font (Diwani and modern script are most requested), we render your name in gold or platinum — plain or diamond-set.
-Starting around $1,800 in 14K gold for straightforward names.
+Pricing depends on letter count, metal, and stone work; simpler names in a single metal are the most accessible starting point.

 Wedding band engraving